jaxdem#

 >>> print(f"Radii: {state_5_particles.rad}")

-Merges two State instances into a single new State.
+Merges multiple State instances into a single new State.

-This method concatenates the particles from state2 onto state1.
-Particle IDs in state2 are shifted to ensure uniqueness in the merged state.
+This method concatenates the particles from the provided state(s) onto state1.
+Particle clump_IDs, deformable_IDs, and unique_IDs are shifted to ensure uniqueness across the merged system.

 state1State